Protecting California’s Renters Against Bed Bugs

 You can skip to the bottom of this section for an infographic on the changes.

-The amendment to Section 1942.5 has put into place a number of protections for renters that were glaringly missing in the past.
+The amendment to Section 1942.5 has put into place a number of key protections for renters that were missing.

-Landlords cannot raise rent, reduce services, or otherwise retaliate against a tenant who notified or complains property owners about a suspected bed bug problem.
+Landlords cannot raise the rent, reduce services, or otherwise retaliate against tenants who report bed bugs.

 Don’t Let Bed Bugs Get Ahead

-All of these protections have their value and will serve Californians well.
-In reality, the amendment does not broadly solve the growing issue of bed bugs.
+All these protections have their value and will serve Californians well.
+In reality, a single amendment cannot solve the growing bed bug epidemic.

-Bed bugs are maintaining their upward trend throughout America, with California being something of a hotbed.
+Bed bugs are maintaining their upward trend throughout the world.
+Big cities everywhere are hotbeds of infestations.

-They ranked Los Angeles at 6th and San Francisco at 10th.
+They ranked Los Angeles 4th, San Francisco 9th, and San Diego 41st.